 4. Allow The Seller To Squeeze Every Dollar Out Of You

-Obviously, the seller wants to get as much money for their home as possible.
+The seller wants to get as much money for their home as possible.
 And you want to pay as little for their home as possible.

 So it might sound counter-intuitive — and again, this is advice from John Martinez — to allow the seller to squeeze every last dollar out of the deal.